WHEDA’s Rural Affordable Workforce Housing Initiative

-A: WHEDA’s $10 million commitment to the rural affordable workforce housing initiative is being funded through the amended 2019-20 Dividends for Wisconsin Plan and other WHEDA sources.
+A: WHEDA’s $10 million commitment to the Rural Affordable Workforce Housing Initiative is being funded through the amended 2019-20 Dividends for Wisconsin plan and other WHEDA resources.
 WHEDA is a public corporation that receives no state tax dollars for its work.
 While resources will be needed to organize and execute the rural affordable workforce housing pilots in at least three communities, it is WHEDA’s intent to also direct funding toward the statewide supplemental financing tools.
 WHEDA anticipates leveraging its sources of capital with funds from partners in the initiative.

 Q: Why is collaboration needed?